 Internal differences within the counties, between the residents, existed at various times.
 The political upheavals in England in the second half of the 1600s and early 1700s likely created some tension in the Northern Neck.
 Although, for the most part, the Northern Neck would remained loyal to the English crown, nevertheless the other side (Cromwell and the parliamentarians) had the government power for a period of time, and with that, the ability to intervene in Colony affairs.
 The English civil/political divisions likely created, at least to some extent, uncertainties and confusion in the Northern Neck, which would be a source of tension.

 During this period when Cromwell and the parliamentarians did have government control (the 1650s), a ship arrived at Jamestown in 1652 demanding an oath of allegiance from the Virginia Colony.
 Included were statements that those who did not make such an oath would have to leave the Colony, losing their land.
 Within a month of this ship arrival, approximately a hundred male residents of Northumberland County signed an oath of allegiance to the new government.
-This suggests that only when events in England had economic consequences for the colonists (e.g., being ejected from the colony for not taking an oath of allegiance) did the colonists much care about English requests.
-This would be much different when economic pain was unavoidable as in the 1760s’ taxation demands.
+This suggests that when events in England had economic consequences for the colonists (e.g., being ejected from the colony for not taking an oath of allegiance) did the colonists care about English requests.
+This would be seen also when possible economic pain would be caused by the 1760s’ taxation demands.

 The following ancestors, listed in the table of ancestors in Section I, Introduction, signed the oath of allegiance: